-- Via direct access with I/O variables Direct access is used to access the corresponding I/O address directly.
+Via direct access with I/O variables

+Direct access is used to access the corresponding I/O address directly.
 Define an I/O variable (name and I/O address) without assigning a task to it.
 The entire address space of the SIMOTION device can be used.

-It is preferable to use direct access with sequential programming (in MotionTasks); access to current input and output values at a particular point in time is especially important in this case. - Further information: Direct access and process image of the cyclic tasks (Page 141). - Via the process image of cyclic tasks using I/O variables The process image of the cyclic tasks is a memory area in the RAM of the SIMOTION device, on which the whole I/O address space of the SIMOTION device is mirrored.
+It is preferable to use direct access with sequential programming (in MotionTasks); access to current input and output values at a particular point in time is especially important in this case.

+Further information: Direct access and process image of the cyclic tasks (Page 144).

+Via the process image of cyclic tasks using I/O variables The process image of the cyclic tasks is a memory area in the RAM of the SIMOTION device, on which the whole I/O address space of the SIMOTION device is mirrored.
 The mirror image of each I/O address is assigned to a cyclic task and is updated using this task.
 The task remains consistent throughout the whole cycle.
 This process image is used preferentially when programming the assigned task (cyclic programming).
 Define an I/O variable (name and I/O address) and assign a task to it.
 The entire address range of the SIMOTION device can be used.

-Direct access to this I/O variable is still possible: Specify direct access with direct.var name. - Further information: Direct access and process image of the cyclic tasks (Page 141). - Using the fixed process image of the BackgroundTask The process image of the BackgroundTask is a memory area in the RAM of the SIMOTION device, on which a subset of the I/O address space of the SIMOTION device is mirrored.
+Direct access to this I/O variable is still possible: Specify direct access with direct.varname.

+Further information: Direct access and process image of the cyclic tasks (Page 144).

+Using the fixed process image of the BackgroundTask The process image of the BackgroundTask is a memory area in the RAM of the SIMOTION device, on which a subset of the I/O address space of the SIMOTION device is mirrored.
 The mirror image is refreshed with the BackgroundTask and is consistent throughout the entire cycle.
-This process image is used preferentially when programming the BackgroundTask (cyclic programming). - The address space 0 ..
+This process image is used preferentially when programming the BackgroundTask (cyclic programming).

+The address range 0 ..
 63 can be used.
-I/O addresses that are accessed using the process image of the cyclic task are excluded. - Further information: Access to the fixed process image of the BackgroundTask (Page 150).
+Exception: I/O addresses that are accessed using the process image of the cyclic task can only be used with the setting "Common process image" (Page 155) (as of Kernel V4.2).

+Further information: Access to the fixed process image of the BackgroundTask (Page 153).

-A comparison of the most important properties is contained in "Important properties of direct access and process image" (Page 138).
+A comparison of the most important properties is contained in "Important properties of direct access and process image" (Page 141).

-You can use I/O variables like any other variable, see "Access I/O variables" (Page 160).
+You can use I/O variables like any other variable, see "Access I/O variables" (Page 163).